Table of Contents

 Low traffic and not advertising your listings on Amazon?

 Get started with sponsored products.
 It’s easy to do and will drive traffic to your listing.
 Amazon offers a $50 credit to those starting out oo.

 If you are advertising on Amazon, but still have low traffic, there are a few things you can do to get more traffic from advertising:

-- Perform keyword research to identify new keywords to target in your advertising campaigns
+Perform keyword research to identify new keywords to target in your advertising campaign

 BONUS TRAFFIC TIPS FOR AMAZON EUROPE